hermansildnes/cf_ai_SyntheticMarketResearch/PROMPTS.md

 "Create a bash script to start the individual services (api, backend, frontend)"

 "Keep the script significantly simpler.
 Do not include terminal formatting or other fluff"

+"When I clone the repo, it gets stuck after uploading an image.
+Lets add some debugging on the frontend to find out what goes wrong"

+"I figured out what was wrong.
+It was a backend issue.
+Lets remove the frontend debugging."